django-functest/django-functest/README.rst

 browser, and using a full browser that actually executes Javascript (if present) etc.

+The approach taken by django-functest is ideal if your web app is mostly a "classic" app with server-side rendered HTML combined with a careful sprinkling of Javascript to enhance the UI, which you also need to be able to test.
+If you such an approach seems old-fashioned to you, have a look at `htmx.org <https://htmx.org/>`_ or `hotwire <https://hotwired.dev/>`_ and get with the new kids!
+(OK most of are actually quite old but we make fast web sites...)

 Under the hood, the WSGI-based method uses and builds upon `WebTest
 <http://webtest.pythonpaste.org/en/latest/>`_ and `django-webtest
 <https://pypi.python.org/pypi/django-webtest>`_.